cooperrc/numpy_gsod2020/proposal.md

 how-to's, the content can be added to the core documentation._

 * This proposed documentation will mimic current open source documentation such as Matplotlib, Divio, etc. New users and potential contributors will have an easier time learning to apply Numpy in their fields and software.

 # Expected Outcomes

-Upon completing this Google Season of Docs I propose the following outcomes
+Upon completing this Google Season of Docs I propose the following outcomes:

 1. A revised Numpy Documentation Webpage that clearly separates the four spaces:
 Tutorials, How-to, Explanation, and Reference